 Only accessible by boat, kayak, or paddleboard, you can expect to see a huge variety of sea life once you’re out in the open waters.

 13 – Kaena Point

-Surrounded by rocky coastline, Kaena Point offers some of the best snorkeling on Oahu.
+Surrounded by a rocky coastline, Kaena Point offers some of the best snorkeling on Oahu.

-Although it’s not home to as much sea life as some of the others locations on this list, this hidden gem still deserves a mention due to its spectacular setting and clear waters.
+Although it’s not home to as much sea life as some of the other locations on this list, this hidden gem still deserves a mention due to its spectacular setting and clear waters.

 The beach is an ideal location if you want to avoid the crowds, but do be aware that swells and currents can be strong so it’s not ideal for young children or beginner swimmers.